DonnaRichards/data-pagination-and-filtering/README.md

 A responsive website showing information for a provided dataset of students.
 Student data is broken into multiple pages (nine students per page).
 Search function included (which was the "extra credit" portion of the project) which displays updates results immediately on detection of update of the search text or when the search button is clicked.
+HTML and CSS were supplied for this project, my work is all in the JavaScript file script.js.

 ## Project requirements as stated: